W8BSD/bsdtty/README.md

 * I should idle with LTRS, not a mark signal... super tricky.
 * Really needs a manpage.
 * Add CQRLOG integration.
-* Per-mode offset to frequency so what's in bsdtty.log is directly usable.